Jamon Brown: Atlanta Falcons

 On March 13, 2019, Brown signed a three-year, $18.75 million contract with the Atlanta Falcons.
 Brown competed with veteran James Carpenter and rookie Chris Lindstrom for a starting guard spot.
 He was named a backup guard to start the season, but was named the starting right guard prior to Week 2 following an injury to Lindstrom.
 He was benched in the final games of the season.

 Brown was released on August 24, 2020.

 Chicago Bears

-Brown was signed to the Chicago Bears practice squad on September 6, 2020.
+Brown was signed to the practice squad of the Chicago Bears on September 6, 2020.

 Philadelphia Eagles

 On September 15, 2020, Brown was signed by the Philadelphia Eagles off the Bears practice squad.
-He started Week 6 and right guard as an injury replacement to Matt Pryor.
+He started Week 6 at right guard as an injury replacement to Matt Pryor.
 He was released on October 21, but re-signed to the team's practice squad the following day.
-He was elevated to the active roster on October 22 for the team's week 7 game against the New York Giants, and reverted to the practice squad after the game.
+He was elevated to the active roster on October 22 for the team's week 7 game against the Giants, and reverted to the practice squad after the game.
 Brown was released on December 7 after violating team rules and being kicked out of the team's hotel prior to a game against the Green Bay Packers.